|Paulis software -> Vedit resources -> Git Integration||31. 10. 2018|

 The package contains syntax files to add some color to each of the listings.

-The syntax highlighting is automatically activated if you copied the supplied filename specific configuration files (*.CFN) into your config directory (see Installing Git Support below).
+The syntax highlighting is automatically activated if you copied the supplied filename specific configuration files (*.CFN) into your config directory (see Installing Git Integration below).

 GIT_diff.syn provides syntax highlighting for Diff listing (git_diff.tmp).
 Colors are used to indicate changes.
 On the "Black chars on White" color scheme, the files on old version (deleted lines) are shown as red, and lines on new version (added lines) are shown as green.

 GIT_log.syn provides syntax highlighting for Log listing (git_log.tmp) and changed files list (git_files.tmp).

 GIT_status.syn provides syntax highlighting for Status display (git_status.tmp).

 GIT_commit.syn provides syntax highlighting for the screen where you enter commit message (COMMIT_EDITMSG).

 (Note: The syntax colors work best with black-on-white color scheme.)